🇹🇷 Türkçe: Bu yazının Türkçesini oku →

-These days everyone is talking about building a website with AI.
-And sure, you can—it’s absolutely possible.
-But here’s the thing: years ago we could already build sites easily with simple tools.
-The new tools are more powerful and, yes, easy to use—I get the appeal completely.
-Still, think twice before you reach for something brand new (a new CMS, a shiny AI site builder) just to put up what is, in the end, a fairly simple website.
+Everyone is talking about building a website with AI.
+You can, and it works.
+But we could already build sites quickly with simple tools years ago.
+The new tools are more powerful and genuinely easy to use — I understand the appeal.
+My advice is unchanged: think twice before you reach for something brand new — a new CMS, a shiny AI site builder — just to publish what is, in the end, a fairly ordinary website.

 WordPress 7.0 “Armstrong” landed on May 20, 2026.
 It was originally slated to debut at WordCamp Asia in Mumbai on April 9, but the core team postponed the date after spotting a critical architectural issue.
 The result is one of the most ambitious WordPress releases in years: more than 419 core Trac tickets, over 300 bug fixes, and 400+ editor-side improvements.
 Here’s what 7.0 brings, from both a site owner’s and a developer’s point of view.